Tan-JunWei/CTF-Writeups/content/PicoCTF/hideme.md

 There are a total of 4 files/directories in the `_file.png.extracted` directory.
 These are: `29`, `29.zlib`, `9B3B.zip`, and a `secret` directory.
 Running `file 29` shows that `29` is an empty file.

 >[!important] The `secret` directory seems most suspicious.
 I `cd` into it to find that there is another `png` file called `flag.png`.
-Using the GUI, I open the image to find the common flag prefix of `picoCTF`.
+Using the GUI, I open the image to find the familiar flag prefix of `picoCTF`.
 There's our flag in plaintext!

 ### Flag found in `flag.png`
 ![[PicoCTF hideme 4.png]]